anagrambuild/play_chicken/README.md

 # Chicken Pools - Play Chicken

-An evm and solana system to play chicken pools.
+An evm and solana system to play chicken.

 ## Directory Structure